Before we get started, consider brushing up on these subjects:

 Create a segment of contacts by choosing specific criteria

 Segments are great for automating how you organize your audience.
-For example, maybe after sending a newsletter for a while you see that some contacts engage with it more regularly than others.
+For example, maybe after sending a newsletter for a while, you see that some contacts engage with it more regularly than others.
 It’s possible that the least engaged contacts are still interested, but are receiving it too frequently.
-You can use Segments to identify which contacts are engaging less frequently and sort them into a new list; for example: Once a month versus weekly.
+You can use Segments to identify which contacts are engaging less frequently and sort them into a new list; for example, once a month versus weekly.
 Then, you could track their engagement and see if the least engaged contacts are opening the once-a-month newsletter more regularly.

 You can also use tags and contact details to sort your contacts.
-Like above, the easiest way to get this information is through a sign-up form on your site, a sign-up list in your store, or with an integration between Constant Contact and your ecommerce platform.
+Like above, the easiest way to get this information is through a sign-up form on your site, a sign-up list in your store, or with an integration between Constant Contact and your e-commerce platform.
 What special interests do your contacts have?
 Do you cater to contacts in many different regions?
-If this is reflected in their tags or contact details you can select it while generating a new list from segments.
+If this is reflected in their tags or contact details, you can select it while generating a new list from segments.

 We hope this exploration of how to utilize different tools in Constant Contact will help with your online marketing efforts!
-If you think of any other ways in which you can automate your workflow, but diversify your output to your audience please let us know!